bunsanweb/hashnet/doc/design.md

 ## "site"

-For sharing "to" network, the system calls "site".
+For sharing "to" the network, the system calls a "site".
-The "site"  publish the events as a Web Server.
+The "site"  publishes events as a Web Server.

 "site" forms several objects:

-- `publisher`: manage events to publish from registered actors
+- `publisher`: manages events to publish from registered actors
 - `web`: HTTP Server gateway
 - `sitekey`: key pair for "site" itself (different from `me`)
 - `sync`: Events from `hashnet`'s `channel` to `publisher` (with `me`'s sign).

-The "site" itself has its own key pair called `sitekey` which functions are same as `me`.
+The "site" itself has its own key pair called a `sitekey` whose functions are the same as `me`.
-It is for systems to validating "site" URLs itself from others.
+It is used for systems to validate their own "site" URLs from others.

-At next section, `hub` checks whether the site is valid.
+In the next section, `hub` checks whether the site is valid.
 The validity is signed with the `sitekey` to the `hub` requested URL: as its "HOST" header in HTTP requests.